typetools/jdk17u/README.md

  * src/java.base/share/classes/java/time/*
  * src/jdk.compiler/share/classes/com/sun/tools/javac/*

+Annotations for classes that exist in JDK 11 but were removed in JDK 17 appear in jdk11.astub files in repository https://github.com/typetools/checker-framework/ .
 Annotations for classes that exist in JDK 8 but were removed in JDK 11 appear in jdk8.astub files in repository https://github.com/typetools/checker-framework/ .